Duke T. Khuu, MD, FAAD

 Duke T. Khuu, M.D., F.A.A.D. is a Board Certified Dermatologist by the American Board of Dermatology.
 He specializes in medical, surgical, laser, pediatric and non-invasive cosmetic dermatology.
 Dr. Khuu received his Doctor of Medicine from Stanford University School of Medicine in 2002.
 Prior to medical school at Stanford, he received his Bachelor of Science degree in Biochemistry from University of California at Berkeley.
 He completed his transitional internship in Internal Medicine, Pediatrics, and Surgery at St. Vincent's Hospital in Manhattan, New York.
 Dr. Khuu then went on to complete his specialty training in dermatology at State University of New York in Stony Brook, where he served as Chief Resident in Dermatology.
 During his dermatology residency, Dr. Khuu had in-depth training in skin cancer diagnoses and surgical treatments at Memorial Sloan Kettering Skin Cancer Center.
 He also received injectable cosmetic training in New York, New York and Paris, France.

 Dr. Khuu has published extensively and continues to stay at the forefront of his field.
 He attended Dermatology Grand Rounds at Stanford University to discuss challenging cases facing community dermatologists and participates in the national conferences such as the American Academy of Dermatology meetings.
 Dr. Khuu sees both children and adults for their dermatological needs relating to skin, hair, and nail conditions.
 Dr. Khuu is an active member of American Academy of Dermatology, American Society for Dermatologic Surgery, American Medical Association, California Medical Association, and the Santa Clara County Medical Association.
 Currently he holds hospital privileges at El Camino Hospital, Good Samaritan Hospital, O'Connor Hospital, and Regional Medical Center of San Jose.

-Dr. Khuu enjoys figure skating, international latin ballroom, traveling and spending time with his friends and family.
+Dr. Khuu enjoys figure skating, international latin ballroom, traveling and spending time with his family and friends.

 With his knowledge and skill set, Dr. Khuu has developed his own line of personal-care products called Khuurino Clinical TM.
 Each unique formula is suitable for even the most sensitive skin types and are all inspired by a trip he took to Greece and Turkey.